szz-dvl/images/README.md

 Only one effect of each kind is allowed per request.

-In the section `Open Api` you can find an specifiation for a PathItem compliant with OAS 3.0 with the input parameters defined.
+In the section `Open Api` you can find an specifiation for a PathItem compliant with OAS 3.0 with the input parameters defined able to composite images with up to one more image.

 ### Custom images